 How to Grow a Cucumber in a Bottle

 - Select a bottle with a small mouth for the best effect.
 Wash and dry the bottle and head on out to the garden.
+The mouth of the bottle needs to be large enough to slip a miniature cucumber inside, but small enough that a mature cucumber cannot fit through the opening.

 - Slip a tiny cucumber into the bottle being careful not to damage the vine.
 You may wish to add a strip of tape to prevent the cucumber from slipping out, but use caution not to get the tape on either the cucumber or the vine.

 - Check the cucumber daily and tuck it back into the bottle if it begins to slide out.
-Don't worry, within a few days your cucumber won't be able to fit through the mouth of the bottle.
+Don't worry.
+Within a few days your cucumber won't be able to fit through the mouth of the bottle.

 - Cut the cucumber from the vine when it reaches the desired size.
 The cucumber will slip further inside the bottle leaving your visitors wondering how it got there.